250+ TOP MCQs on Nuclear Hazards and Accidents and Answers

 Answer: a

-9. Which of the following is the important pool of carbon?
+9. Which one of the following medical condition caused by the high exposure of radiation?

 Answer: c